China Visa Guide for Filipinos – Application Process & Requirements

 The Palace Museum

-💡 Tip: Make sure your passport is valid for at least 6 months from your date of entry into China, and always check for any updates or travel advisories before your trip.
+💡 Tip: Before applying, make sure your passport is valid for at least 6 months from your date of entry and has two blank pages for your visa.
+It’s best to check the latest updates or announcements from the Chinese Embassy before your trip.

 Badaling Great Wall